 #8 UI/UX Customization

 Mobile app cost depends on the level of design customization.
 It includes unique UI/UX solutions and/or animation complexity.
-The more custom elements will require a higher price of design and development.
-In fact, the design customization level is directly related to the app type.
+The more custom elements will need a higher price of design and development.
+In fact, the design customization level is related to the app type.

 Does the Cost to Create an App Differentiate Worldwide?